Christchurch gas explosion: Man fights for his life as investigators pick through rubble

 A victim of the Christchurch gas explosion is fighting for his life as expert investigators probe just what sparked the giant blast.

-The Greymouth man and his wife was staying at his friends' Marble Court home in the northern Christchurch suburb of Northwood when the massive explosion happened at 10.14am on Friday.
+The Greymouth man and his wife were staying at his friends' Marble Court home in the northern Christchurch suburb of Northwood when the massive explosion happened at 10.14am on Friday.

 Neighbours and passers-by who pulled stunned survivors from the burning debris were amazed that nobody was killed instantly.